 Amanda Palucki holds a dual bachelor’s degree in Philosophy-Neuroscience-Psychology and Spanish from Washington University in St. Louis.
 She values her work with the SLF team to advance science and key environmental issues, promote education, and boost art and cultural development in surrounding communities.
 In her spare time, she enjoys coaching volleyball and spending time backpacking through national parks, specifically Yosemite.

-Steve Chapple directs the San Diego Unified STEAM Leadership Series and is a visiting scholar at the Scripps Institution of Oceanography/UCSD.
+Steve Chapple directs the San Diego Unified STEAM Leadership Series, a fiscal sponsee of SLF, and is a visiting scholar at the Scripps Institution of Oceanography at UCSD.
 He is the author of many

 Tom English, PhD

-Thomas English has a doctorate degree in electrical engineering and is an expert on high-level radioactive waste, who has worked with Carnegie Mellon, Caltech, NASA’s Jet Propulsion Lab, and the EPA.
+Thomas English has a doctorate degree in electrical engineering and is an expert on high-level radioactive waste.
+Dr. English studied and was a professor at Carnegie Mellon, Caltech, NASA’s Jet Propulsion Lab.
+He also worked with the EPA and several defense corporations.
 He has advised the White House Office of Science and Technology Policy across four Presidential administrations, advised the Government of Sweden, and was the architect of the California Clean Air Act, among other achievements.